-Examples: DMM (Btec Level 3 Extended Diploma) – Business BA, Plymouth University
+Examples: DMM (Btec Level 3 Extended Diploma) – Business Management BA, Plymouth University.

 DDM (Btec Level 3 Extended Diploma), plus either A-level English Literature OR combined English Language and Literature, at grade B – English Literature and Language BA, University of Sussex

 Because Btecs are more vocational, applying with these can be beneficial in terms of the practical skills you gain as part of your course.
 However, if you’re applying to a more academic, theory-based course, a university may place a greater emphasis on key skills like essay writing.

 Therefore, it may state in its requirements a preference for applicants to hold A-levels (or the International Baccalaureate) in addition to Btecs.
 Find out more about choosing A-levels vs Btecs in this article.